PINTO0309/OCEC/README.md

 Open closed eyes classification.
 Ultra-fast wink and blink estimation model.

-In the real world, it would be foolish to expect to detect eyes larger than 20 pixels high and 40 pixels wide.
+In the real world, it would be a waste of computational resources to attempt to detect eyes larger than 20 pixels high and 40 pixels wide.

 https://github.com/user-attachments/assets/2ae9467f-a67f-447e-8704-d16efacdacf1